awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

 ## Creating an Amazon S3 Batch Operations Job That Invokes a Lambda Function<a name="batch-ops-invoke-lambda-create-job"></a>

-When creating an Amazon S3 batch operations job to invoke a Lambda function, you must provide the following:
+When creating an Amazon S3 Batch Operations job to invoke a Lambda function, you must provide the following:
 + The ARN of your Lambda function \(which might include the function alias or a specific version number\)
 + An IAM role with permission to invoke the function
 + The action parameter `LambdaInvokeFunction`

-For more information about creating an Amazon S3 batch operations job, see [Creating an Amazon S3 Batch Operations Job](batch-ops-create-job.md) and [Operations](batch-ops-operations.md)\.
+For more information about creating an Amazon S3 Batch Operations job, see [Creating an Amazon S3 Batch Operations Job](batch-ops-create-job.md) and [Operations](batch-ops-operations.md)\.

-The following example creates an Amazon S3 batch operations job that invokes a Lambda function using the AWS CLI\.
+The following example creates an Amazon S3 Batch Operations job that invokes a Lambda function using the AWS CLI\.

 ```
 aws s3control create-job